 You might already have a specialty.
 If so, great.
 Let’s go even deeper.
 If you don’t have a specialty, what are you waiting for?

 Financial advisors develop target markets to more effectively communicate their value and implement strategies to elevate their client experience.
-Today’s affluent market requires a tailored value proposition and specialized client experience.
+With a more affluent market, you need a tailored value proposition and specialized client experience.

 A recent survey conducted by the Weylman Center found that 87% of affluent individuals belong to an organization or network that supports what they do for a living, recreation, or interests.
 More importantly, 71% of those individuals want to work with an advisor in their network.